learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-readme.md

 end
 ```

-Notice the only things that changed are the method name and the language name `"Python"` in the body of the method.
+*Notice the only things that changed are the method name and the language name `"Python"` in the body of the method.
 It's as though that information should be specifiable or configurable when you call the method, otherwise we'd have to build every permutation of the method.
 In other words, we'd have to re-write the method for every single person we want to greet.
-We want our method to be more dynamic, more abstract, *more re-usable*.
+We want our method to be more dynamic, more abstract, more re-usable.
 It should maintain the elements that will always be the same, no matter who we greet, and allow us to change, or swap out, the name of the person we are greeting.
-This is dynamic, as opposed to "hard-coded".
+This is dynamic, as opposed to "hard-coded".*

-Good news, that's exactly what method arguments (also called parameters) are for.*
+*Good news, that's exactly what method arguments (also called parameters) are for.*

 By presenting a known idea, you can move to presenting the conflict.
 This tension builds interest and will motivate the student to continue reading.
 You’re also presenting the “Why” of the lesson.
 The “Why” is the reason we’re about to cover the following concepts in the lessons and this too will motivate students to continue reading.